emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 deep-rooted weeds, or dead trees with roots spread far and wide in the earth of your identity.
 Some you planted with care, others sprouted from seeds scattered by circumstance, their origins perhaps long faded from memory.
-Convictions, assumptions or traits that were beneficial or protective during our younger years may cease to serve our growth, becoming encumbrances in adulthood.
+Convictions, assumptions, traits, and behaviours that were beneficial or protective during our younger years may cease to serve our growth, becoming encumbrances in adulthood.
 Identifying too strongly with, and holding too tightly onto, these preconceived notions, memes[^2], and ideas, creates an inflexible ego, manifesting as mental blockers, limiting